KizerovDmitriy/calories-calculator/README.md

 - Administrator role for managing products and users
 - Integration with Spring Security for authentication and authorization
 - Utilization of Thymeleaf templating engine and Bootstrap for frontend development
+- Use of **MapStruct** for mapping between different data structures and objects
+- Utilization of **Lombok** for reducing boilerplate code and enhancing productivity

 ## Technologies Used